nkaz001/hftbacktest/README.rst

 The experimental features are currently in the early stages of development, having been completely rewritten in Rust to support the following features.

+* Complete tick-by-tick simulation with a customizable time interval or based on the feed and order receipt.
+* Full order book reconstruction based on L2 Market-By-Price and L3 Market-By-Order (WIP) feeds.
+* Backtest accounting for both feed and order latency, using provided models or your own custom model.
+* Order fill simulation that takes into account the order queue position, using provided models or your own custom model.
 * Backtesting of multi-asset and multi-exchange models
-* Deployment of a live trading bot using the same algo code.
+* Deployment of a live trading bot using the same algorithm code: currently for Binance Futures and Bybit (WIP).

 Please see `rust <https://github.com/nkaz001/hftbacktest/tree/master/rust>`_ directory.